 How important is the concept of lifestyle in your branding and business decisions?

 Daymond: Lifestyle, to me, is equal to community.
 What did we promise our customers?
 We were the rebels representing young men in the market.
 Apple is the ultimate rebel brand, rejecting the status quo, beige computers and complex interfaces.
 So we used rebellion as the foundation.

 Whether you chose exclusion or inclusion, as a FUBU guy or girl, you wanted to be cool.

 We were always about lifestyle and very importantly inclusion, starting from the name: For us.
 By us.
 (FUBU.)
 For us, it was never about exclusion, but inclusion of a lifestyle that had never been represented before.

 You keep giving back to the business community in endless ways.
 What keeps you inspired?

-I guess that’s because I’ve been surrounding by great mentors.
+I guess that’s because I’ve been surrounded by great mentors.
 I was always oriented to empowering others.
 It’s in my DNA.